ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-10-14-augmented-reality-staying-ahead-industry.md

 ### Construction

-Imagine being able to place a building design in a city before it’s actually built or visualize buildings that were destroyed during a natural disaster.
-That’s exactly what engineers and city planners did after the [2011 Christchurch earthquake](http://www.hitlabnz.org/index.php/products/cityviewar/) in New Zealand.
+Imagine being able to place a building design in a city before it's actually built or visualize buildings that were destroyed during a natural disaster.
+That's exactly what engineers and city planners did after the [2011 Christchurch earthquake](http://www.hitlabnz.org/index.php/products/cityviewar/) in New Zealand.

 Planners used augmented reality to gauge the devastation of the earthquake.
 Now, many companies are using it for construction and earthquake investigation.

 AR could allow architects and project managers to see what their buildings would be like.
 It will give life to the 2D drawings.
-They can get an idea of the implications a building’s position and design could have on the area.
-For example, an engineer could learn that the building’s design would create unwanted heavy winds at the street-level, known as the downdraught effect.
+They can get an idea of the implications a building's position and design could have on the area.
+For example, an engineer could learn that the building's design would create unwanted heavy winds at the street-level, known as the downdraught effect.

 ### Logistics